What would you have done differently if you found out that you are the biggest roadblock in growing your business?

 Those who are stuck, he said, are “overwhelmed by potential ideas for doing things.
 They look around at what other people have achieved and they find all the possible ideas overwhelming.”

 They get caught up instead of focusing on what they need to do to advance.
+The overwhelming feeling becomes heavy.
+Without realizing it, you and your team could already be headed toward ‘burnout’.

 Work at Your Expense